sachinb4u/servletbridge-felix/README.md

 If you want to undeploy the servletbridge from your Tomcat instance take this goal.

-Minimal: `mvn clean install tomcat7:undeploy -DtomcatHost=localhost:8080`
+Simple: `mvn clean install tomcat7:undeploy -DtomcatHost=localhost:8080`

 Extended: `mvn clean install tomcat7:undeploy -DtomcatHost=localhost:8080 -Pextended`